laravel/forge-docs/1.0/servers/types.md

 ## Server Types

-As a quick reference, here is a breakdown of what is offered by each server type.
+For reference, here is a breakdown of what is offered by each server type:

 <table>
     <thead>